leeinzo/angular2-seed/README.md

 2. Type run and select "Task: Run Task"

-3. Select from "build", "development", "production" or "setup"
+3. Select from "build", "development", "production" or "setup" (relates to usage description above)